Liu Shao (Liu Song): Brief reign

 Despite Liu Shao's false accusations against the now-dead Xu and Jiang, it soon became clear that it was he himself who had assassinated Emperor Wen.
 Therefore, while the imperial officials, fearful of him, largely submitted to him, most of them were not truly loyal to him.
 He had a number of cousins that he disliked put to death.

 Liu Shao then issued a secret edict to Shen Qingzhi, ordering him to put Liu Jun the Prince of Wuling, who was then the governor of Jiang Province (江州, modern Jiangxi and Fujian), to death.
 Shen, instead, showed the edict to Liu Jun and advocated that he start a rebellion to overthrow Liu Shao.
-Liu Jun agreed, and was soon joined in his uprising by his uncle Liu Yixuan (劉義宣) the Prince of Nanqiao (then governor of Jing Province), Zang Zhi (臧質, then governor of Yong Province (雍州) in present-day northwestern Hubei and southwestern Henan)), and brother Liu Dan, Prince of Sui (then governor of Kuaiji Commandery along the southern shore of Hangzhou Bay), who further advocated that he take the throne.
+Liu Jun agreed, and was soon joined in his uprising by his uncle Liu Yixuan (劉義宣) the Prince of Nanqiao (Note: then governor of Jing Province), Zang Zhi (臧質), (Note: then governor of Yong Province (雍州), in present-day northwestern Hubei and southwestern Henan) and brother Liu Dan, Prince of Sui (Note: then governor of Kuaiji Commandery along the southern shore of Hangzhou Bay), who further advocated that he take the throne.
 Hearing that all these governors were against him, Liu Shao became apprehensive, and he put Jiankang under martial law, further putting his brothers and cousins who were in Jiankang under house arrest.
 Meanwhile, he created his wife Crown Princess Ying empress and his son Liu Weizhi (劉偉之) crown prince.